 The Cherokee Nation Food Distribution Program is dedicated to distributing nutritious foods to eligible Tribal households residing within the jurisdictional boundaries of the Cherokee Nation and fall within USDA regulations.
 This program is funded through the United States Department of Agriculture (USDA) and the Cherokee Nation.
-USDA has developed a well balanced food package for each participating household member.
+USDA has developed a well-balanced food package for each participating household member.
 The amount of food a household is eligible to receive is determined by the number of household members that are certified eligible for services.

 USDA approved foods such as canned fruits, canned vegetables, 100% fruit juices, canned and frozen meats, cheese, canned and dry milk, pastas, cereals, flour, cornmeal, vegetable oil and/or butter are distributed monthly according to household size.
 Along with these packaged items, households have a choice of different types of fresh produce as apples, oranges, grapefruit, carrots, onions, and potatoes.

-Services are provided through seven food distribution centers and four “tractor/trailer tailgate” sites.
+Services are provided through seven food distribution centers and two “tractor/trailer tailgate” sites.
 The food distribution centers operate in a grocery store environment that allows participants to shop in a comfortable and familiar setting.

 • At least one household member must prove membership in a federally recognized tribe.